Relationship Needs: Polyamory & Casual Sex

 Maintain constant connection with someone as partners phase in and out.

-Remember that a partner can fill these six needs but only in their area of interaction.
-For example, we may feel significant with a partner, but they can’t satisfy the need to feel significant in our work nor make us feel so significant that our purpose becomes irrelevant.
-We may likewise feel fulfilled by contributing to our partner’s needs, but that can’t satisfy our full need to contribute.
-We need to contribute to a significant other, family, kids, community, and work, or some combination thereof, or our contribution becomes pathological, stultified, and/or regressive because character must grow and expands.
-Even a dominant need for connection must be satisfied by relationships with a lover, friends, and family.
-The point here is that a lover alone cannot fully satisfy fill a single need beyond their role as partner/lover/spouse etc. We must therefore allow our relationships to provide the good things they can and not demand they meet the totality of our other needs.
+Remember that a partner can fill these six needs but only in their domain.
+For example, we may feel significant with a partner, but our need to feel significant in our work can only be satisfied by our work.
+Alson, no one person can cause such great feelings of significance that our purpose becomes irrelevant.
+While we may feel fulfilled by contributing to our partner’s needs, this rarely fills an entire day for those without a family or a job.
+We do need to contribute to a significant other, family, kids, community, and work, or some combination thereof, as our contribution becomes pathological, stultified, and/or regressive if our character has no room to grow and expand.
+Even a dominant need for romantic connection must be satisfied by friends and family as well.
+A lover alone cannot fully satisfy social needs beyond their role as partner/lover/spouse.
+We can allow our relationships to provide the good things they can but not demand they meet our other needs.

 Needs in Polyamorous Action